 What are aphthous ulcers?

-Aphthous ulcers are typically recurrent round or oval sores or ulcers that occur inside the mouth on areas where the skin is not tightly bound to the underlying bone (e.g. on the inside of the lips and cheeks or underneath the tongue).
-They may also appear on the genitals (Lipschutz ulcer), particularly if there is an associated condition such as Behcet disease or HIV.
+Aphthous ulcers are typically recurrent round or oval sores or ulcers inside the mouth on areas where the skin is not tightly bound to the underlying bone, such as on the inside of the lips and cheeks or underneath the tongue.
+They can also affect the genitalia in males and females.

 What causes aphthous ulcers?

 The exact reason why aphthous ulcers develop is not yet clearly defined.
-Current thinking is that the immune system has been disturbed by some external factor and this results in the development of aphthous ulcers.
-Also, approximately 40% of people who get ulcers have a family history of aphthous ulcers.
+Approximately 40% of people who get aphthous ulcers have a family history of the same.
+Current thinking is that the immune system is disturbed by some external factor and reacts abnormally against a protein in mucosal tissue.

 - Emotional stress and lack of sleep